Sweden and sustainability

 2021

-Sweden ranked second in the UN Sustainable Development Report and the Global Innovation Index, and topped the Global Sustainable Competitiveness Index.
+Sweden ranked second in the UN Sustainable Development Report and the Global Innovation Index.

 2022